msabramo/kallithea/docs/api/api.rst

 get_repo_nodes
 --------------

-returns a list of nodes and it's children in a flat list for a given path at given revision.
+Return a list of files and directories for a given path at the given revision.
 It's possible to specify ret_type to show only `files` or `dirs`.
-This command can be executed only using api_key belonging to user with admin rights
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::